Yellow Stream: Certificate in Sandplay with Special Populations using Play Therapy Skills and Techniques

 Who Should Attend?

 It is recommended that students enrolled in the CAPT Route of Certification take this program after completing the Green Stream.
-Like other Yellow Stream programs, this program is designed for mental health practitioners who wish to add to their play therapy training resume.
+Like other Yellow Stream programs, this program is designed for Masters degree level (or currently enrolled in a Masters degree program) mental health practitioners who wish to add to their play therapy training resume.

 Carey, L. (1999).
 Sandplay Therapy with Children and Families.
 New Jersey: Book-mart Press.